dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

 ## How Type Promotion Works

-The language specifies type promotion out of three pieces:
+The language specifies type promotion out of four components:

 1.  **Certain expressions cause a fact to be known about a variable.** For example, `o` is String deduces the fact "`o` must be a String".